zxcvbnm8888888888/os-pa4/README.md

 Note that because only half of the remaining time slice is added to the base time slice, the ``p->counter`` value never becomes larger than twice its base time slice.

-4. When forking a new child process, the parent process' remaining time slice is split between the parent and the child; i.e., ``(p->counter + 1) >> 1`` is given to the parent, and ``p->counter >> 1`` is given to the child.
+5. When forking a new child process, the parent process' remaining time slice is split between the parent and the child; i.e., ``(p->counter + 1) >> 1`` is given to the parent, and ``p->counter >> 1`` is given to the child.
 This prevents users from forking new children to get unlimited time slice.

-5. Once scheduled, the running process is not preempted until the end of its time slice even if a new process with the higher goodness value wakes up.
+6. Once scheduled, the running process is __*NOT*__ preempted until the end of its time slice even if a new process with the higher goodness value wakes up.

 ### 3. Revise the ``getticks()`` system call